1. Game Parameters & Safety¶

 1.5.1.
 Overtime¶

 If the game ends with the score tied, the second period will be extended by at least one additional Jam.
-This Overtime Jam is like any other Jam, with two exceptions:
+This Overtime Jam is like any other Jam, but with these changes:

-More Jams will be added in this manner until a Jam ends with the score no longer tied.
+More Overtime Jams will be added until a Jam ends with the score no longer tied.